Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

-Furthermore, if there is a codimension $1$ component of the set of smooth cubic fourfolds not satisfying this conclusion, it must be one of the two divisors $D_{rk3}$ and $ D_{copl}$ introduced in the previous section. \end{proposition} The first statement implies the second one using Lemma \ref{3.4} and the fact that the condition $I_Z(3)\subset H_f$ is a closed condition on the open set $U\subset {\rm Hilb}_{10}(\mathbb{P}^5)$ of zero-dimensional subschemes imposing independent conditions to cubics.
+Furthermore, if there is a codimension $1$ component of the set of smooth cubic fourfolds not satisfying this conclusion, it must be one of the two divisors $D_{rk3}$ and $ D_{copl}$ introduced in the previous section. \end{proposition} Note that the second statement follows from the first using Lemma \ref{3.4} and the fact that the condition $I_Z(3)\subset H_f$ is a closed condition on the open set $U\subset {\rm Hilb}_{10}(\PP(V))$ of zero-dimensional subschemes imposing independent conditions to cubics.